Hadokane/CCI_PP4_Radicool_Store/README.md

 - The success page will:

-    - Confirm the users order has been made.
+    - Confirm the user's order has been made.
 Providing positive feedback and confirmation of a Successful order.

     - Show their order & delivery information.